Story and photo by Faye Bayko, The North Island Eagle, May 21, 2021. (edited)

 When he returned to Vancouver with his project, titled Danielle’s Song, he presented it to his ex-girlfriend, and that was the end of his songwriting until he moved to Quadra Island a couple of years later.

-“It was probably my most productive period.,” Lee said, explaining that he had worked on creating skeleton songs. ( basic lyrics and melody) “I was living in a beautiful place.
-I didn’t know anybody on the island and there was the beautiful ocean where I could watch the Orcas go by.”
+“It was probably my most productive period,” Lee said.
+He worked on creating skeleton songs (basic lyrics and melody).
+“I was living in a beautiful place.
+I didn’t know anybody on the island, and there was the beautiful ocean where I could watch the Orcas go by.”

 He started creating a backlog of songs.
 “It was a lot of output, with a lot of crap.
 But I taught myself to know when I was going down a crappy road.”

 Then he discovered Tunedly, an online platform for musicians and writers to record and publish their songs.
-Lee was able to partner with composers and singers to bring his writing to the next level.
-And like most online experiences it was a global affair.
+Lee was able to partner with composers and singers to bring his writing to the next level, and like most online experiences it was a global affair.
 “Two composers I like to work with are Claude Etienne, who lives in Paris, France, and Christopher Burke, who lives somewhere in the States.”
-Each man, he said, provides him with a different take on his songs.
+Each man, he said, provided him with a different take on his songs.